 WHAT TO DO ONCE YOU GET ON CAMPUS:

 - Visit with Lori DeKalb, the pre-law advisor (call 325-1596 to schedule appointment)

 - Declare Pre-Law Studies as a professional code

 - Join the Pre-Law Society

-- Visit D2L Pre-Law Advising site for information (access provided by Ms. DeKalb)
+- Visit the Canvas Pre-Law Advising site for information (access provided by Ms. DeKalb)